zappascout/devil_notes-sources/docs/notes_8_devil.md

 ==paternalistic mandarins chose to classify the work of pioneers like Alan Turing==: from Marie Hicks, *Programmed Inequality: How
-Britain Discarded Women Technologists and lost Its Edge in Computing*:
+Britain Discarded Women Technologists and Lost Its Edge in Computing*:
 "The British case is different: in Britain, gendered labor change was part of a topdown government initiative to computerize.
 Not only women but also the explicit structural discrimination against them played a